xuzhg/Document/_posts/2015-04-17-02-02-model-builder-untyped.md

 ### Default Entity Container

-Each model MUST define at most one entity container, in which entity sets are defined.
+Each model MUST define at most one entity container, in which entity sets, singletons and operation imports are defined.
 For example:

 {% highlight csharp %}
 EdmEntityContainer container = new EdmEntityContainer("WebApiDocNS", "Container");